-Data stewards are responsible for protecting the confidentiality, integrity, and availability of university data.
+Data stewards are responsible for supporting the creation, curation, and protecting the confidentiality, integrity, and availability of university data.
 U-M policies, federal and state laws and regulations require that some types of data be handled differently than other types.

 - Data Stewardship